aws-samples/aws-hpc-recipes/recipes/storage/fsx_lustre_s3_dra/README.md

 The key difference between this template and the read-only version is in resource `FSxLDra`, where we create both an `AutoExportPolicy` and an `AutoImportPolicy`, rather than just an `AutoImportPolicy`.

-## Cleaning Up

-When you are done using your FSx filesystem and DRA, you can delete them by navigating to the AWS CloudFormation console and deleting the relevant stack.
-Note that the data on the FSx for Lustre filesystem will not be backed up.
-Data in the S3 resource will not be affected as it is not managed by this CloudFormation stack.

 ## Cost Estimate

 The cost to operate the FSx for Lustre filesystem will vary based on the capacity and throughput you select.
 For reference, a 1.2 TB, 1000 MB/s/TiB persistent filesystem will cost around $90.00 to operate for a week.

+## Cleaning Up

+When you are done using this resource, you can delete it by navigating to the AWS CloudFormation console and deleting the relevant stack.
+If you have enabled termination protection, you will need to disable it first.